OnePieceReal/Rover-Simulation/README.md

 ## 📜 Project Description

 This project simulates a 2D rover navigating a terrain filled with hidden mines.
-The rover interprets movement commands, avoids obstacles, and disarms mines using a proof-of-work-based hashing mechanism.
+The rover interprets movement commands, and disarms mines using a proof-of-work-based hashing mechanism.

 ---